WesleyLere/Spudget/README.md

 ## Description 🗒️

-Spudget is a web app for a user who can sign up and view and adjust their budgets.
-The app can help the user keep track of their spendings.
-The app includes different graphs for the user to easily view their monthly spending.
+Spudget is a React app which user can use to visualize their spending.
+Users can sign up, view and adjust their budgets.
+The app includes different graphs for users to easily view their monthly spending, and by category.
 Spuddy, our potato mascot, will help guide you!

 Visit our app [here](https://spudget.herokuapp.com/)